foundersandcoders/jwt_workshop/Step4.md

   });
 ```

-## STEP 4  Validate function
+### Step 4 - Validate function
 Note: the token is automatically decoded!!

-- build a dummy users object,(normally you would have a users database, and you would query the database)
+- build a dummy users object (normally you would have a users database, and you would query the database)

 ```
 var people = { // our "users database", use your github details here